 One of the most beloved trees in our park is the majestic American elm at the northern end of the Stan Michels Promenade.
 Its massive branches arc over the walkway, shading us in summer and reaching into the Heather Garden with branches so low that we can see its delicate pink and green flowers in early spring.
 From these flowers come tiny seeds, which sleep within round, lime-green samaras fringed in white hairs.
 As the samaras fall and cover the ground, robins, sparrows, cardinals and other songbirds descend and feast on this shower of seeds.
 Once the leaves emerge, butterflies, including eastern tiger swallowtails, mourning cloaks, and painted ladies, deposit their eggs on the elm’s leaves, the butterflies’ host plant.
 And in autumn, the leaves turn golden yellow.

 With Fort Tryon Park’s splendid elms at risk, NYC Parks Forestry is monitoring for Dutch elm disease and has surveyed, pruned, and removed infected elms.
-In addition, the Fort Tryon Park Trust has hired a private tree-care firm to inoculate the elms every other year.
-Though this is a costly procedure ($48,000+ every two years) and it affords the protection of the trees from the deadly fungus.
+In addition, through private donations, the Fort Tryon Park Trust fully funds a private tree-care firm to inoculate the 48 elms every other year.
+Though this is a costly procedure ($50,000+ every two years) and it affords the protection of the trees from the deadly fungus.

 The American elms of Fort Tryon Park are priceless.
 The Fort Tryon Park Trust is committed to their protection for the long term so that they continue to provide us and our wildlife with beauty, shade, food, and a sense of majesty as we look up and walk beneath them.

 -Leslie Day, author of Field Guide to the Street Trees of New York City